 Selecting and implementing a Contact Relationship Management (CRM) system can be both an exciting opportunity and an overwhelming prospect that can fray the nerves of even the most seasoned marketing professional.
 At Inovautus, we believe CRM is for everyone and doesn’t have to be a hair-raising experience.
-We recently had a conversation with Stephanie Gandsey and Roberta Zawacki from DHJJ CPA and Business Advisors out of Naperville, IL to learn how they implemented and found great rhythm with their CRM system.
+We recently had a conversation with Stephanie Gandsey and Roberta Zawacki from DHJJ CPA and Business Advisors out of Naperville, IL to learn how they implemented and found a great rhythm with their CRM system.

 DHJJ was already in “change mode” when they made the decision to onboard a CRM system in early 2015.
 Stephanie arrived with a ton of enthusiasm for the transition but knew from experience that she would need to do her due diligence and set realistic expectations if she was to gain confidence from the whole team.
 Stephanie first approached the CRM software process with a wishlist:

-- Pipeline management: The marketing team needed to capture and track interactions with clients from partner to associate, and support marketing strategies such as segmenting and email communications.
+- Pipeline management.
+The marketing team needed to capture and track interactions with clients from partner to associate, and support marketing strategies such as segmenting and email communications.

-- Contact management: “There was confusion with our contact data – partners were duplicating efforts and we were having a hard time deciphering who was connected to whom,” Stephanie says.
+- Contact management.
+“There was confusion with our contact data – partners were duplicating efforts and we were having a hard time deciphering who was connected to whom,” Stephanie says.

 Once Stephanie had her wishlist in place, she began the software selection process.
 First, she established a committee comprised of partners, marketing staff and IT.
 “Including your IT person on the committee is very important because CRM will affect the way you work with other software.
 IT will also help hone your technical questions,” says Stephanie.
 Next, she and Roberta identified key people to be a part of the implementation team.
-Before rolling the finished product out to the form, the team spent 6 months developing their skills, populating data fields and creating customized reports.
+Before rolling the finished product out to the firm, the team spent 6 months developing their skills, populating data fields, and creating customized reports.

 “(Roberta and my) first goal in setting up the software was to gather the right information,” says Stephanie.
-“We faced a few challenges up front, like prodding our team to provide the data and then identifying and correcting errors.”
+“We faced a few challenges upfront, like prodding our team to provide the data and then identifying and correcting errors.”

-“Information management is an ongoing effort for us,” says Roberta, “but we have dedicated new processes to improve data acquisition on the front end, such as new client forms that helps us capture basic information like how they were referred to DHJJ.”
+“Information management is an ongoing effort for us,” says Roberta, “but we have dedicated new processes to improve data acquisition on the front end, such as new client forms that help us capture basic information like how they were referred to DHJJ.”